thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 The android app is the end-user's application that allows the user to compare various transit options, and choose the most ideal option that fits their needs.
 The users start with opening the application, and making a query, by entering their starting point, intended destination, and the type of bus (fast, SPF, express, deluxe, etc).
 No LogIn is required for using the android mobile app.
 The application looks up into the DataBase, and displays the location of buses in real-time within a pre set radius that passes through both their starting point and the destination entered by the user.
 The bus markers with red colour indicates heavy rush, while the green color indicates light occupancy.
 On tapping a given bus marker, the application displays more details about that bus to the users including, their estimated time of arrival, seat occupancy & ETA of buses on same route etc. Users can compare multiple options to make an informed decision.

-To run the streamlit application on a local computer, open the terminal, install streamlit and then type the command:

 To run the ticketing machine's sofware on a local computer, open the terminal, install pyrebase & type the command:
 ```
 python ticketingMachine.py
 ```

 CroMa's development take place on GitHub.
-Please submit any bugs that you may encounter to the issue tracker with a reproducible example, demonstrating the problem in accordance with the issue template present in contributing files.
+Please submit any bugs that you may encounter to the issue tracker with a reproducible example demonstrating the problem in accordance with the issue template present in contributing files

 ```
 ├── assets